 The common-mode input voltage (CMVIN) is defined in the electrical characteristics of the operational amplifier datasheet.
 This characteristic is input voltage that satisfies the electrical characteristics (CMRR, etc.) of the data sheet when the same signal is applied to the IN(+) and IN(-) terminals.

-The equivalent input circuit of a typical op-amp consists of a differential input pair, a current source, and a current mirror (active load) as shown in Figure 1.
+The equivalent input circuit of a typical op-amp consists of a differential input pair, a current source, and a current mirror (active load) as shown in Fig. 1.
 The current source established by the reference bias (VB1) determines the amount of current that flows to the differential input pair.
 Because of the current mirror circuit, the differential input pair basically provides Qn1 and Qn2 with the same current.
 As a result, VDS_qn2 is transferred to the output stage of the op-amp.

 Suppose that VIN(+) and VIN(-) have dropped by ΔV.
 This causes the source-gate voltage (VSG) of Qp2 and Qp3 to increase, which in turn causes their drain current to increase.
 Since the current source provides more current, the drain-source voltage of Qp1 (VDS_qp1) also increases.
 As a result, the source-gate voltage (VSG) of Qp2 and Qp3 decreases back to the previous level.

 Therefore, the output of an op-amp remains unchanged when common-mode signals are applied to its differential input pair.

 The assumption of the above operations is that the MOSFETs are in the saturation region.